-Why has my balance increased?
+Why has my balance increased on my mortgage?

 Your mortgage balance could increase for a number of reasons: